-If a patient dies before it is possible to obtain any form of consent, no following attempt will be made to obtain consent from a legally designated representative, and patient data will be included in the trial.
-Furthermore, we will continue to access the patient's electronic medical records for necessary data collection, monitoring, and audit related to the trial.
-This approach is allowed by Danish law if the investigator, to a reasonable degree, has tried to contact the relatives.138
+If a patient dies before it is possible to obtain consent from the patient or a legally designated representative, an investigator will attempt to contact a legally designated representative, who is able to give consent.
+If no legally designated representative is readily available or if it is not possible to obtain contact information for the legally designated representative, the investigators will continue to access the patient's electronic medical records as needed.
+This approach is allowed by Danish law if the investigator, to a reasonable degree, has tried to contact a legally designated representative.139 Consent will be obtained from the legal guardian as described in section 9.3.2.